 The new owners will also make significant investments to improve the farm’s infrastructure, including improving staff housing and sanitation and enhanced environmental management measures.
 The farm is expected to employ 125 local staff.

-The project was underwritten through MIGA’s Small Investment Program and is aligned with MIGA’s strategic priority of supporting investments into countries eligible for assistance from the International Development Association.
+The project is aligned with MIGA’s strategic priorities of supporting investments into countries eligible for assistance from the International Development Association.

 The project would be underwritten through MIGA’s Small Investment Program.